damanimccaskie/JSDiscordBot/README.md

 # DiscordBot
 The Discord Bot

-Bot Used Exclusively For The Suicide Race Discord Server For Now!
+Bot Used Exclusively For The Suicide Race Discord Server, Will Be Available For More Soon!

 ## General Commands